galaxyproject/SARS-CoV-2/genomics/5-Annotation/README.md

 ## What's the point?

+In [the previous portion](https://github.com/galaxyproject/SARS-CoV-2/tree/master/4-Variation) of this study we found variations in SARS-2 Cov genome.
+To evaluate the impact of variations on the virus, we need to perform a functionnal annotation of variants.
+A lot of litterature is available on coronaviruses, and on a wide variaty of species.
+To help with that task, we offer two precious tools :
+-   Tables of coordinate conversion between different species of coronaviruses, to help with the transfer of annotations
+-   Tables of annotation of all residues.
+With compilated literature on Coronaviruses to link each residue to their functional annotation, including from other species of coronavirus.

-In [the previous portion](https://github.com/galaxyproject/SARS-CoV-2/tree/master/4-Variation) of this study we found a non-synonymous polymorphism within the *S*-gene.
-In this section we are trying to interpret its possible effect.
+To illustrate the process,  we studied a non-synonymous polymorphism within the *S*-gene found in [the previous portion](https://github.com/galaxyproject/SARS-CoV-2/tree/master/4-Variation).
+We are trying to interpret its possible effect.

 ## Outline

-Obtain coding sequences of S proteins from a diverse group of coronaviruses.
-Generate amino acid alignment to assess conservation of the polymorphic location.
+Obtain coding sequences of S proteins from a diverse group of coronaviruses, and generate amino acid alignment to generate a table of coordinate conversion.

 ## Input